BillGJ/Yahtzee/README.md

 # Yahtzee
 This Java Program is just for fun.
-The goal is to get the number of times we need to roll six dices to have a Yahtzee!
+The goal is to get the number of times we need to roll five dice to have a Yahtzee!